hearsay316/citeproc-js-docs/csl-json/markup.rst

 Handling of entries
 ===================

-Conforming braced-entry and line-entry objects must occur at the top of the ``note`` field: parsing stops when ordinary text (or an entry that does not satisfy the conditions stated above) is encountered.
-Entries are removed from the ``note`` field before onward processing.
+Conforming braced-entries and line-entries must occur at the top of the ``note`` field.
+The set of entries may begin on the first *or* the second line of the field: parsing stops when the parser encounters a non-empty line *after the first* that does not fit the descriptions above.
+Parsed entries are removed from the ``note`` field before onward processing.

 Multiple entries are recognized.
 In the case of name variables (see below), entries are cumulative; for other variables, the last entry